rachelannec/gdg-python-flask/FlaskAssignment1/README.md

-# Assignment 1: Using virtual environment
+las# Assignment 1: Using virtual environment

 ### Ensure you have python installed